You love to read books. You want to read more of them. But you never seem to have any time to crack one open.

 Scribd is available worldwide.
 The Scribd app is available on the web, iOS, Android, and Kindle Fire.

-- Unlimited access to a large library of audiobooks, ebooks, magazines, comics, documents, and sheet music.
+- Access to a large library of audiobooks, ebooks, magazines, comics, documents, and sheet music.

 - Monthly membership is cheaper than its competitors’.